t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 The FIDO IoT protocol itself is composed of one Device Initialization (DI) protocol and 3 Transfer of Ownership (TO) protocols TO0, TO1, TO2.
 Protocol messages are encoded in Concise Binary Object Representation (CBOR) {{RFC8949}} and can be transported over application layer protocols such as Constrained Application Protocol (CoAP) {{RFC7252}} or directly over TCP, Bluetooth etc. FIDO IoT however assumes that the device already has IP connectivity to a rendezvous server.
 Establishing this initial IP connectivity is explicitly stated as "out-of-scope" but the draft specification hints at the usage of Hypertext Transfer Protocol (HTTP) {{RFC7230}} proxies for IP networks and other forms of tunnelling for non-IP networks.

 The specification only provides a non-normative example of the DI protocol which must be executed in the factory during device manufacture.
-This protocol embeds initial ownership and manufacturing credentials into Restricted Operation Environment (ROE) on the device.
-The initial information embedded also includes a unique device identifier (called as GUID in the specification).
+This protocol embeds initial ownership and manufacturing credentials into a Restricted Operation Environment (ROE) on the device.
+The initial information embedded also includes a unique device identifier (called GUID in the specification).
 After DI is executed, the manufacturer has an ownership voucher which is passed along the supply chain to the device owner.

 When a device is unboxed and powered on by the new owner, the device discovers a network-local or an Internet-based rendezvous server.
 Protocols (TO0, TO1, and TO2) between the device, the rendezvous server, and the new owner (as the owner onboarding service) ensure that the device and the new owner are able to authenticate each other.
-Thereafter, the new owner establishes cryptographic control of the device and provides it with credentials of the IoT platform which the device should used.
+Thereafter, the new owner establishes cryptographic control of the device and provides it with credentials of the IoT platform which the device should use.

 FIDO has the following characteristics:

   * Terms: Provisioning, onboarding, commissioning, initialisation.
   * Players: Device, Manager, Manufacturer, Owner, Rendezvous Server,  User
   * Initial beliefs assumed in the device: In the initial state the device is not yet associated with a specific owner.
-The DI process has to take place to embed owndership and manufacturing credentials in the device, the first in a chaim to create an ownership voucher that will be used to perform the transfer of ownership of the device.
+The DI process has to take place to embed ownership and manufacturing credentials in the device, the first in a chain to create an ownership voucher that will be used to perform the transfer of ownership of the device.

   * Processes: Device Initialize Protocol (DI), Transfer Ownership Protocol 0 (TO0), Transfer Ownership Protocol 1 (TO1), Transfer Ownership Protocol 2 (TO2)
-  * Beliefs imparted to the device after protocol execution: When the device is powered on, and all TO protocols run, the device figures out by contacting with the rendezvous server, who the owner is, authenticate with the owner.
-At this point the rendezvous server, and owner are able to authenticate the device.
+  * Beliefs imparted to the device after protocol execution: When the device is powered on, and all TO protocols run, the device figures out by contacting the rendezvous server, who the owner is, authenticate with the owner.
+At this point the rendezvous server, and the owner are able to authenticate the device.

 ## Bootstrapping Remote Secure Key Infrastructures (BRSKI)

-The ANIMA working group is working on a bootstrapping solution for devices that relies on 802.1AR {{ieee8021ar}} vendor certificates called Bootstrapping Remote Secure Key Infrastructures (BRSKI) {{RFC8995}}.
+The ANIMA working group is working on a bootstrapping solution for devices that rely on 802.1AR {{ieee8021ar}} vendor certificates called Bootstrapping Remote Secure Key Infrastructures (BRSKI) {{RFC8995}}.
 In addition to vendor installed IEEE 802.1AR certificates, a vendor based service on the Internet is required.
 Before being authenticated, a new device only needs link-local connectivity, and does not require a routable address.
 When a vendor provides an Internet based service, devices can be forced to join only specific domains.
 The document highlights that the described solution is aimed in general at non-constrained (i.e. class 2+ defined in {{RFC7228}}) devices operating in a non-challenged network.
 It claims to scale to thousands of devices located in hostile environments, such as ISP provided CPE devices which are drop-shipped to the end user.

 BRSKI has the following characteristics: